rokcarl/slack-read-only-bot/README.md

 3. Go to _OAuth & Permissions_ in the navigation of the app.
 Under _Scopes_ select the _Send messages as user_ (`chat:write:user`) permission and click on _Save Changes_.
 4. On the same page click on the _Install App to Workspace_ button and _authorize_ on the next screen.
 5. You are presented with access tokens.
 Send over two API tokens to the sysadmin.
 One should start with `xoxb-` and the other with `xoxp-`.
+6. Invite the bot to all the read-only channels.

 # For Sysadmin